IronShield-Tech/IronShield/HIRING.md

 ## How We Hire

 - **No cover letter.**
   Don’t send one.
-We won’t read it.
+We don't want to read your fan fiction about why you're passionate about cybersecurity.
+This isn't one of those "It's optional but shows commitment" things.
+We.
+Will.
+Not.
+Read It.

 - **One interview.**
   No Leetcode.
 No trivia.
 No Carl asking about linked lists.